 When the Nazis came to power in 1933, they began massive investments in rearmament.
 It is important to note, however, that during this period Hitler publicly insisted that he wanted peace, not war, and the rearmament was only so that Germany could protect itself.
 When the Second World War began with the invasion of Poland, most scientists, including those opposed to Nazism, were either drafted into the armed forces or found research and development projects that allowed them to serve the war effort as scientists.
 These projects were similar to those in other countries, like mines, submarines, radar, rockets, aeronautics, and even nuclear weapons.
-When the war turned against Germany after the defeat at

-Stalingrad and more and more German men were drafted, scientists came under even more pressure to find positions considered "indispensable for the war effort."
+When the war turned against Germany after the defeat at Stalingrad and more and more German men were drafted, scientists came under even more pressure to find positions considered "indispensable for the war effort."
 When the war was over, the four victorious powers invited or sometimes kidnapped those German scientists whose research was of military interest.
 Here the most prominent example was Wernher von Braun and long-range ballistic missiles (for references and further reading see [26-28]).

-4.2 Commitment not to engage in research for military purposes - the case of Japan
+3.2 Commitment not to engage in research for military purposes - Case for Japan.
+Author: Tatsujiro Suzuki Visiting Professor, Nagasaki University, and Pres-